epelde/tdd-resources/README.md

 > The TDD cycle is very detail-oriented and requires you to **make some design decisions when writing tests, rather than when writing production code**.
 Obviously those who do TDD know that TDD drastically helps to **enforce good design**.

-**TDD is just as much about design as it is about test**.
+TDD is a style of development. **TDD is just as much about design as it is about test**.
 It's all about developing/designing in a **"slower" (slow is good)** way to be able to think about how I want the different collaborators to relate and collaborate.
 Quality is not negotiable. **Maybe we can improve our software quality applying TDD but it's not enough**.
 And here is where design patterns & principles come to scene.

 Recommended reading: **Does TDD really lead to good design?** by Sandro Mancuso https://codurance.com/2015/05/12/does-tdd-lead-to-good-design/